Affiliation No: IA702, 94883

 Teacher training should include issues related to teaching approaches to online, blended learning, and face-to-face classes, particular technologies needed, and ways of participating in a digital classroom.

-2. Ensuring Equitable Access for All Students
+2. Ensuring Equitable Access for All learners

-Making technology available to everyone is important for creating a diverse learning environment.
-Schools should in a way dispense handheld devices and connect the students to the internet where at home they cannot have access to the devices.
+Schools should in a way dispense handheld devices and connect the learners to the internet where at home they cannot have access to the devices.

 Student Engagement and Learning Outcomes